Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: Preliminaries

-Relation or event extraction has been studied using various domains \cite{hendrickx2019semeval,zhang2017position,han-etal-2018-fewrel,MUC_4_cleaned,luan2018multi,nyt_dataset,fincke2022language}.
-The closest to this work are ACE \cite{ace04}, WikiEvent \cite{wikievent}, and RAMS \cite{RAMS}, which share similar topics, entities, and event types with political ontologies.
-For example, their most common event type, ATTACK, resembles ASSAULT in PLOVER.
-However, our work differs from these schemes by considering events' modality.
+Relation or event extraction has been studied across various domains \cite{hendrickx2019semeval,zhang2017position,han-etal-2018-fewrel,MUC_4_cleaned,luan2018multi,nyt_dataset,fincke2022language}, with some studies partially overlapping in entities or categorizations relevant to political science \cite{ace04,RAMS,wikievent}.
+However, our work distinguishes itself by considering event modes, a dimension not fully explored in existing works.

-Our work is also related to zero-shot learning across different schemes \cite{huang2018zero,obamuyide-vlachos-2018-zero,yin2019benchmarking,meng2020text,geng2021ontozsl,lyu2021zero}, especially socio-political event classification \cite{case2021,radford-2021-case,barker-etal-2021-ibm,haneczok2021fine}.
-However, many works focus on classifying sentence labels instead of relations between multiple pairs of entities.
-The others with a complex design of the templates cannot be transferred to our political ontology easily.
-Thus, we design our framework from the existing knowledge base with a minimal cost.
+Our work also relates to zero-shot learning across various schemes \cite{huang2018zero,obamuyide-vlachos-2018-zero,yin2019benchmarking,meng2020text,geng2021ontozsl,lyu2021zero,sainz2021label}, especially socio-political event classification \cite{case2021,radford-2021-case,barker-etal-2021-ibm,haneczok2021fine,halterman2021few}.
+However, many works focus on sentence-level classification rather than relations between multiple entity pairs.
+The others with complex templates \textbf{cannot be} adapted to our political ontology easily.
+Thus, we design our framework to efficiently integrate with the existing knowledge base.

-Finally, recent large language models (LLMs) like GPT-3/4 and ChatGPT \cite{brown2020language,instructGPT,chatgpt,gpt4} have significantly advanced zero-shot learning in tasks like reasoning and text generation.
-However, the application of ChatGPT for zero-shot event extraction is understudied, revealing a noticeable performance gap compared to advanced supervised methods \cite{yuan2023zero, Cai2023monte, Li2023evaluating, Gao2023exploring}.
-Thus, we evaluate ChatGPT with PLOVER here.
+Finally, recent large language models (LLMs) \cite{brown2020language,instructGPT,chatgpt,gpt4} have greatly advanced zero-shot learning in reasoning and text generation \cite{hu2022controllable,halim2023wokegpt,jin2024better}.
+However, the application of ChatGPT for zero-shot event extraction remains underexplored and lags behind advanced supervised methods \cite{yuan2023zero, Cai2023monte, Li2023evaluating, Gao2023exploring,aiyappa2023can}.
+We will evaluate ChatGPT on PLOVER as part of our investigation.